 - Cruise some more

 - Take a lunch break at 1.
 Eat more.
 Sit in the shade.
 Drink water because the heat is finally ramping up.
 Try to amp yourself up for another 10 miles.

 - Feel a small amount of regret when it’s really hot and you don’t want to keep walking

 - Wonder why the last mile feels like an eternity, even though you’ve done almost 28 miles by 5:30pm

 - Set up tent, go for a quick swim, curse the ants that won’t stop crawling on you, eat dinner

 - Get into sleeping bag.
+I have a rectangular sleeping bag that is particularly cosy.
 Eat some more.
 Think about the McFlurry you want from McDonalds tomorrow.

 - Write about your day.
 Realize you’ve skimmed it into a compressed version without much detail.

 - Realize it doesn’t matter because you’re tired and your one blister hurts and you’re probably going to be sore tomorrow.

 - Fall asleep to the sound of the lake waves hitting the shore.